rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing decompiles each and all the Python 2.3 to 2.7.10 installed packages I have on my system.
+Python 2 deparsing decompiles and verifies each and all the Python 2.6.9 to 2.7.11 installed packages I have on my system.
 Later distributions average about 200 files.

-More than 90% of the 2.7 files verify ok Some of these failures may be bugs in the verification process.
 At this point, 2.7 decompilation is better than uncompyle2.
-A number of bugs have been fixed over what was in uncompyle2.
+A number of bugs have been fixed.

-That said, I'd like the decompilation process still feels a little bit hacky in certain places and we still get parse errors too often.
+For Python 3.4.2 bytecode, there is one verification error that needs addressing.
+There are still a couple of parse errors on 2.3.7 and 2.4.6.
+Removing 3.5 verification errors still remains.

 There are a few constructs that still need to be added to Python 3.5.
 Python 3.6 changes things drastically by using word codes rather than